Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 send_email(order.customer.email, email)

-The refactored version reads like a story.
-Each function name tells you exactly what happens at each step.
-You can understand the entire order processing flow by reading just the process_order function — no need to parse 40 lines of implementation details.
+The refactored version reads as a coherent sequence.
+Each function name indicates exactly what occurs at that step.
+The entire order-processing flow can be understood by reading the process_order function alone; there is no need to parse 40 lines of implementation detail.

 Minimize Function Parameters

 The ideal number of function parameters is zero.
-One is fine.
-Two is acceptable.
-Three should be avoided when possible.
+One is acceptable.
+Two is tolerable.
+Three should be avoided where possible.
 More than three requires strong justification.

-Why?
-Because every parameter increases cognitive load.
-When you see create_user(name, email, age, role, department, manager_id, start_date), you have to remember the order, the meaning, and the expected type of seven arguments.
-This is a recipe for bugs.
+The reason is that every parameter increases cognitive load.
+The signature create_user(name, email, age, role, department, manager_id, start_date) requires the reader to remember the order, meaning, and expected type of seven arguments.
+This is a frequent source of bugs.

 # Bad: Too many parameters